-3 Using external drives
+4 Using external drives

 Removable external drives expand your options for storing and accessing information.
-A USB drive can be added by connecting the drive to a USB port on the computer or on an optional docking device.
+A USB drive can be added by connecting the drive to a USB port on the computer or on an optional docking device (select models only).